Learning a Local Symmetry with Neural-Networks

-In the rest of the paper, we will present two different approaches to solve this classification problem using DNN.
-In the first part of the paper, we will show how to build a machine able to tell us if two samples are in the same gauge orbit.
-And in the second part, we will show how one can build an autoencoder, a DNN capable of finding a latent representation of a gauge orbit, and to fix approximately the gauge.
-The latent representation of the autoencoder can be used for classifying samples as in the first case, but it is much stronger, it actually allows us to cluster the samples by orbits.
-All the simulations were possible thanks to the Keras-tensorflow and scikit-learn libraries~\cite{chollet2015keras, scikit-learn}.
-Before going to the two methods, we explain how the data are prepared for the training procedure.
+Below, we present two different approaches to solve this classification problem using DCNN (we employed the Keras-tensorflow and scikit-learn libraries~\cite{chollet2015keras, scikit-learn}).
+Our first algorithm tells us if two problem instances are in the same gauge orbit.
+Our second algorithm is an autoencoder, a DCNN capable of finding a latent representation of a gauge orbit by means of an approximate gauge-fixing.
+Although the latent representation can be used for classification purposes as well, its strength is in that it clusters problem instances by orbits.